Born: 1877, Soham, Cambridgeshire.

 Rose Hannah Prigg, 4 months, born Stuntney.

 George’s brother, Harry Prigg also died during the South African war.
-Harry lost his life on the 9th November 1900, at Viede, Free State – he was ranked a Private, service number 1754, for the Manchester Regiment, 2nd Battalion.
-Harry was a Farm Labourer, of Stuntney, Cambridgeshire, when he enlisted on the 8th May 1893.
+Harry died of Dysentery on the 9th November 1900, at Standerton, Vrede, Free State, aged 34, he was married with two children.
+Harry was ranked a Private, service number 1754, for the Manchester Regiment, 2nd Battalion.
+Harry was a Farm Labourer, of Prickwillow, Ely, Cambridgeshire, when he enlisted on the 8th May 1893.
 He was awarded the Cape Colony & Orange Free State clasps.